chrisirhc/blog.sirh.cc/README.md

 - Edit the images in `public/` (optional)
 - Edit whatever tags you want in `tina/config.js` (optional)

-After this, you can add your content to `src/posts` with Markdown files, or with TinaCMS by going to `yoururl.com/admin`!
+After this, you can add your content to `posts` with Markdown files, or with TinaCMS by going to `yoururl.com/admin`!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/cassidoo/blahg)